rails/rails/guides/source/engines.md

 end
 ```

 The `Blorgh::Post` model should then have some code to convert the `author_name` field into an actual `User` object and associate it as that post's `author` before the post is saved.
-It will also need to have an `attr_accessor` setup for this field so that the setter and getter methods are defined for it.
+It will also need to have an `attr_accessor` set up for this field, so that the setter and getter methods are defined for it.

 To do all this, you'll need to add the `attr_accessor` for `author_name`, the association for the author and the `before_save` call into `app/models/blorgh/post.rb`.
 The `author` association will be hard-coded to the `User` class for the time being.